Volunteering 101 Series:

 Chennai / India kids in Chennai's V-Triplicane Slum

-To see the horrendous disparities around the globe and within countries makes me sad, angry and, quite frankly, feel disgusted.
+To see the horrendous disparities around the globe and within countries makes me sad, angry and, quite frankly, feel disgusted with our indifference and inertia.
 Some on top might have worked hard to get where they are and some at the bottom might be too lazy to change their situation.
-But in the end, it mostly comes down to our circumstantial starting positions, to chance and access to education, and there is often little merit in people of my socio-economic layer being where they are.
-It is this false sense of entitlement that soothes a guilty conscience and makes it easy to switch the channel from suffering to something more easily digestible.
+But in the end, where we end up mostly comes down to our circumstantial starting positions, to chance and access to education, and there is often little merit in people of my socio-economic layer being where they are.
+It is this false sense of entitlement that soothes a guilty conscience and makes it easy to switch the channel from suffering to something more digestible.

-That’s why the awareness that comes with the actual engagement on the ground is so important: to witness inequities and suffering with your own eyes is a lot more impactful than any read, news report or documentary that is fast forgotten.
-Compared to life back home, where people live without an existential worry in the world and sip champagne, the necessity of change suddenly becomes glaring.
-Hence, international collaboration within the framework of humanitarian grassroots efforts (e.g. through volunteering programs) might not only be directly beneficial on the ground, but can also become a key driver for the awareness needed to change mindsets and implement systemic policy change on a broader level (e.g. better fair trade deals to empower local economies).
+That’s why the awareness that comes with the engagement on the ground is so important: to witness inequities and suffering with your own eyes is a lot more impactful than any read, news report or documentary that is fast forgotten.
+Compared to life back home, where most people live without an existential worry in the world, the necessity of change suddenly becomes glaring.
+Hence, international collaboration within the framework of humanitarian grassroots efforts (e.g. through volunteering programs) might not only be directly beneficial on the ground, but can also cultivate the awareness needed to change mindsets and implement systemic policy change on a broader level (e.g. better fair trade deals to empower local economies).

-At the end of long volunteering days, all we can do is to go on a quest for our own motives for doing something social (might that be altruistic or not) and do our best to actually contribute to the empowerment of local communities and the alteration of disadvantageous global structures that call for these humanitarian efforts in the first place.
+In the absence of proof, we should frisk ourselves for any hidden motives behind our social engagement and do our best to contribute to the empowerment of communities and the transformation of adverse global structures that call for these humanitarian efforts in the first place.

 along these lines